tdecaluwe/node-edifact/README.md

 }
 ```

+The `elements` array contains the names of the elements that should be
-The `requires` property indicates the number of elements which are required to
+provided.
+The `requires` property indicates the number of elements which are
-obtain a valid segment.
-The `elements` array contains the names of the elements
+required to obtain a valid segment.
+Any additional elements are considered
-which should be provided.
-Definitions can also be provided for these elements:
+optional.
+Definitions can also be provided to define the structure of the
+elements:

 ```json
 {